 Ways to Give

 Make your checks payable to Kilgore Samaritan Counseling Center.
-You can mail it to us or drop it by our office, Second Presbyterian Church or St. Francis in the Fields, or you can donate now through PayPal.
+You can mail it to us or drop it by our office, Second Presbyterian Church or St. Francis in the Fields.

 Stocks and Securities